Prince Died With 'Exceedingly High' Level Of Fentanyl, Report States

 It's worth noting that Prince, while secretive about his private life, was known to not allow drugs or alcohol in his home, as NPR's Cheryl Corley has reported.
 He was also thought to be in severe pain and struggling with damaged hips, using a cane in his later years.

-According to the Carver County Attorney, the Anoka County District Court ordered the release last week of the full autopsy report to lawyers representing Prince's next-of-kin.
+According to the Carver County Attorney, the Anoka County District Court ordered the release last week of the full autopsy report to lawyers representing Prince's next of kin.
 The lawyers were hired, the county attorney stated, to "explore the possibility of a potential civil wrongful death lawsuit" before the statute of limitations expires.
 This would be separate from any potential criminal charges.